Open NAND Flash Interface Working Group: Block Abstracted NAND

 ONFI created the Block Abstracted NAND addendum specification to simplify host controller design by relieving the host of the complexities of ECC, bad block management, and other low-level NAND management tasks.
 The ONFI Block Abstracted NAND revision 1.1 specification adds the high speed source synchronous interface, which provides up to a 5X improvement in bandwidth compared with the traditional asynchronous NAND interface.

 NAND Connector

 The NAND Connector Specification was ratified in April 2008.
 It specifies a standardized connection for NAND modules (similar to DRAM DIMMs) for use in applications like caching and solid-state drives (SSDs) in PC platforms.

+ONFI flash interface is a parallel interface; in contrast, host interface (such as NVM Express) may be the serial interface.